 1. Poor Blood Circulation

-Poor blood circulation present as to tingling sensation in addition to cold and clammy hands, difficulty in maintaining quick movements from left arm and development of venous stasis ulcers in forearm or hands due to poor availability or oxygenated blood and pressure of stagnant blood on the vessel walls.
+Poor blood circulation presents as tingling sensation in addition to cold and clammy hands, difficulty in maintaining quick movements from left arm and development of venous stasis ulcers in forearm or hands due to poor availability or oxygenated blood and pressure of stagnant blood on the vessel walls.
 It is most frequently seen in the setting of atherosclerosis due to aging or other vascular disorders.
 It can also be caused by tight outfit or jewelries.

 You can improve the circulation of blood across your left arm by generalized physical activities that improve the overall blood circulation via heart.
 In addition, you can always focus on exercises that target your left arm by lifting weights, climbing, hiking, swimming and similar activities.
 Alternating between hot and cold compress can also increase the circulation level of blood.